Montessori Schools Archives

 Looking for a more child-centered education for your kids?
-See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in the Netherlands:
+See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Saudi Arabia:

-Jacaranda Tree Montessori is a kindergarten and early years care provider based in Amsterdam.
-Their expert care welcomes parents with babies, toddlers, and young children up to the age of four.
-For interactive, Montessori classes for your children in Amsterdam, contact Jacaranda Tree.
+AlReem Smart Kids Montessori Academy is a private pre-school and primary school in Riyadh for children under six years old.
+They adhere to the standards of the American Montessori Society and focus on developing social and academic skills.
+Get in touch to register for a place for your child.

+Bright Schools Montessori International is an international Montessori pre-school and primary school in Riyadh.
+Their two branches in the city offer an innovative and progressive curriculum for children up to the age of six.
+Visit Bright Schools online to find out how to apply for a place.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing